 The udder, just like the entire organism of the cow, needs time to recover [3].
 The dry period is the time is the time from drying-off to calving, when milk is not produced in the mammary gland and the cow is not milked.
 This period should last at least 40 days, but 50 to 70 days is best.
-The highest productivity in subsequent lactation can be achieved if the dry period of cows lasts 60 days, and in first-calf heifers - 65 days.
-If the dry period lasts less than 40 days, the milk yield in subsequent lactation will be less.
+The highest productivity in subsequent lactation can be achieved in the dry period of an achieved in the dry period of the dry period lasts less than Acidays, the milk yield in subsequent lactation will be less.
 On dairy farms, one day a week should be set aside for drying-off cows.
 The breeding records on the farm must be carefully monitored to know the exact pregnancy age and to drying-off the cows 50 - 70 days before the expected calving [6].